ca0v/ol3-lab/poc/README.md

 Rendering a large number of feature is impractical.
 A a system is needed for determining when to fetch "count" and when to fetch the actual features.
 A clustering strategy for determining when to render an approximation of the features and when to render the actual features is needed.

 ## Cient Side Solutions
 Existing client-side clustering strategies rely on having the underlying geometry and testing for proximity, basically buffering around a feature, testing for any unclustered neighbors and putting them all in the same cluster.
-This strategy only works when all the feature are loaded in the current viewport.
+This strategy only works when all the features are loaded in the current viewport.

 From the Openlayers cluster source: